 Resetting and reconfiguring the router

-A reset and reconfiguration of the router maybe required if you have lost your Internet connection after upgrading the firmware or if the connectivity issues you encountered prior to the update still exist.
-This is when the backup file you saved earlier comes handy.
+Resetting and reconfiguring the router may be required if you have lost your Internet connection after upgrading the firmware or if the connectivity issues you encountered prior to the update still exist.
+This is where the backup file you saved earlier comes handy.